jangorecki/pg/README.md

 ## Features

-- wrappers on many commonly used `DBI::db*` functions, enables logging, default `conn` and other arguments
+- wrappers on many commonly used `DBI::db*` functions enables logging, default values for various arguments, including connection `conn`.
-- new functions: `pgExistsSchema`, `pgTruncateTable`, `pgListTableColumns`, `pgDropSchema`, `pgListTableColumns` and potentially more in future
+- new functions: `pgTruncateTable`, `pgUpsertTable`, `pgSendUpsent`, `pgExistsSchema`, `pgListTableColumns`, `pgDropSchema`.
-- data transfered over `pgWriteTable` enables transparent technical metadata stamping
+- technical row-level metadata stamping for data transferred to database.
-- metadata for logging with logR can store custom arbitrary information
+- process-level metadata logging with logR, `pg*` functions or any other call wrapped into `logR()`.
-- helpers for processing batches of the data
+- helpers for processing batches of the data.
+- enables vectorize input for many wrappers.

 ## Installation